Learning Path 3 - Lab 1 - Exercise 1 - Enable Microsoft Defender for Cloud

 9. Select the Log analytics workspace you created earlier uniquenameDefender to review the available options and pricing.

-10. Select Enable all (to the right of Select Defender plan) and then select Save.
+10. Select Enable all plans (to the right of Select Defender plan) and then select Save.
 Wait for the “Microsoft Defender plan for workspace uniquenameDefender were saved successfully!” notification to appear.

 Note: If the page is not being displayed, refresh your Edge browser and try again.